-5. Initiatives to ensure the efficiency of the execution of duties by Directors

-- Business plans, which set forth group-wide management policies and targets, are developed by the Board of Directors.
-Under the business execution framework headed by President and CEO, MHI strives to achieve the targets set forth in the plans and the progress status is regularly reported at the meetings of the Board of Directors.
-In FY2020, MHI formulated the 2021 Medium-Term Business Plan six months ahead of schedule based on a series of discussions and publicly announced the plan. - Part of decisions on important business execution has been delegated to President and CEO pursuant to the provisions of the Articles of Incorporation.
-In addition, criteria for matters that should be deliberated by the Board of Directors have been prescribed in the Bylaws of the Board of Directors to improve the efficiency and agility of the execution of duties by Directors.

-6. Initiatives to ensure appropriate business conduct of an enterprise group

-- Company regulations on the system to define the management responsibilities for MHI Group companies and other relevant matters have been established and important management matters within Group companies are reported to MHI. - Each MHI Group company is implementing initiatives that are largely similar to those described in "2.
+- 5. Initiatives to ensure the efficiency of the execution of duties by Directors - Business plans, which set forth group-wide management policies and targets, are developed by the Board of Directors.
+Under the business execution framework headed by President and CEO, MHI strives to achieve the targets set forth in the plans and the progress status is regularly reported at the meetings of the Board of Directors. - Part of decisions on important business execution has been delegated to President and CEO pursuant to the provisions of the Articles of Incorporation.
+In addition, criteria for matters that should be deliberated by the Board of Directors have been prescribed in the Bylaws of the Board of Directors to improve the efficiency and agility of the execution of duties by Directors. - 6.
+Initiatives to ensure appropriate business conduct of an enterprise group - Company regulations on the system to define the management responsibilities for MHI Group companies and other relevant matters have been established and important management matters within Group companies are reported to MHI. - Each MHI Group company is also included in initiatives for the abovementioned "2.
 Initiatives to ensure legal compliance in the execution of duties by Directors and employees and the appropriateness of decision-making processes" and "4.
-Initiatives concerning the management of risk of loss" above.
-In addition, internal audits are conducted by each Group company and the status of these audits is also monitored by the internal auditing department of MHI.
+Initiatives concerning the management of risk of loss."